 Who said the entrepreneurship is not for single parents?
 Being a single parent, a single mom in my case, and trying to succeed in online business doesn’t feel right?
 Being a single parent and entrepreneurship is too risky???

 I don’t know if it is for any single parent.
 I just knew I had to try it for myself!
 I was done with working for somebody else, done with being broke no matter how hard I worked, done with feeling unfulfilled, unhappy and tired of a nuisance management in the corporate world where I worked.
-But mainly, I actually never felt like my work made any sense like it is serving anybody like it made any difference to this world.
-I wanted to be of value, I wanted a work that somebody else would actually benefit from it.
-I wanted to touch people’s hearts with my work and not necessarily only single parents.
+But mainly, I actually never felt like my work made any sense, like it was serving anybody, like it made any difference to this world.
+I wanted to be of value, I wanted a work that somebody else would actually benefit from.
+I wanted to touch peoples’ hearts with my work and not necessarily only single parents.
 I wanted to bring value and inspiration to peoples’ lives.
-I had to try entrepreneurship, and not only try but to commit to it, do whatever it takes, I made a mission of it.
+I had to try an entrepreneurship, and not only try but to commit to it, do whatever it takes, to make a mission of it.
 That was my personal promise to myself.

 But first I had to work on my mindset.
 I had to get rid of my old beliefs and habits.
 Bringing old into the new would be a suicide.